 The following instructions apply to all types of supported media devices.
 To remove memory media, follow the steps as detailed below:

-- Click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - Select memory media. - 3.
-Push the memory media until you hear a click to partially release it.
+- 1. Click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar.

+- 2. Select memory media.

+- 3. Grasp the media and remove it.